Since 1997 | Your Pittsburgh Law Firm

 Tax Appeal News & Updates

-In 2024, thousands of tax appeals will be filed against recent homebuyers.
+In 2024 and 2025, thousands of tax appeals will be filed against recent homebuyers.
 This the continued trend of taxing entities such as the school districts filing appeals because a sale price is higher than the current property assessment.
 There are serious legal questions regarding the legality of such action.
 Specifically when a recent purchase price is higher than the assessments of all of their neighbors.
 In these cases, recent homebuyers are almost always taxed higher than their neighbors and we believe is a violation of the law requiring the uniformity of property assessments.
 Allegheny County is using a 2012 Base Year for assessments, and no one believes that a sale price in 2012 is consistent with current market values.

 The good news is that these tax appeals filed by the school districts can be defended and help mitigate any property tax increase.
 The first argument should always be that the purchase priced exceeded the fair market value.
 This can be done by finding comparable properties which have sold for less.
 Believe us they exist.
 A properly prepared comparative sales analysis can be very useful in mitigating tax increases.